mcdemarco/the-new-kitchen-cookbook/roots/tzimmes.md

 Prunes are the traditional fruit, but figs are more fun.

 For Rosh Hashanah, you can expand the list to include pumpkin (*i.e.,* gourd or any winter squash), beets, leeks, dates, black-eyed peas, or other traditional foods.
-Except for squash and golden beets, it's easier to cook these separately and add them later.
-You can also cut the recipe down, since the quantity above is more appropriate to Passover and the lack of other foods.
+Except for winter squash and golden beets, it's easier to cook these separately and add them later.
+The main recipe is also cut down from the Passover quantity (which is more appropriate for the lack of other foods).